Ivanherd/convertNumbers/README.md

 **How to use the program ?**

-1.Have a txt document, with the format:
+1 - Have a txt document, with the format:

 | Value | United | Destination |
 | ----- | ---- | ----|
 | x | Roman | Arab |

-2.We are going to enter the document txt by console.
+2 - We will enter the address of our document txt by console..

-3.You will receive as a result:
+3 - You will receive as a result:

 | Value | United | Destination | Result  |
 | ----- | ---- | ---- | ---- |
 | x | Roman | Arab |  10  |

+4 - **Tools and technologies used**

+    - Language C#
+    - Text editor Visual Code
+    - Install dotnet ".NEt core SDK"
+    - Document in txt format